 The evening opened with welcomes and announcements from The Cary Council leaders Grace Cook, Michael Gregory, Kate Morris, and Annika Cail, in addition to founder, Michael Kahn and Southwestern Medical Foundation’s President and CEO, Kathleen Gibson.

-The conversation with Miss Hill was moderated by her long-time friend, Bill Solomon, and the two recounted childhood stories as both neighbors and school mates at Dallas Country Day School.
-Mr. Solomon zeroed in on some important questions that allowed Miss Hill the opportunity to describe not only her support for UT Southwestern Medical Center, specifically the Department of Bioinformatics and the Beutler Lab, but also her giving philosophy.
+The conversation with Lynda Hill was moderated by her long-time friend, Bill Solomon, and the two recounted childhood stories as both neighbors and school mates at Dallas Country Day School.
+Bill Solomon zeroed in on some important questions that allowed Lynda Hill the opportunity to describe not only her support for UT Southwestern Medical Center, specifically the Department of Bioinformatics and the Beutler Lab, but also her giving philosophy.

 She outlined various stages of her life and how those things, such as her time spent in the Junior League of Dallas, have shaped her philanthropically by allowing her to see a Dallas she didn’t know existed.
 She also credits her academic career at all-female learning institutions, The Hockaday School and Hollins University, for learning how to become a leader.
 These experiences taught her how she could make a change through volunteerism, leadership, and financial support.